Skip to content

 Twelve fields.
 One task.
 All the context your team needs.

-A task in TARO is more than a title and a due date.
-Every field your team needs to execute, track, review, and close work is available from a TipTap rich text editor for descriptions to dependency mapping that prevents out-of-order work from reaching production.
+A task in TARO is more than a title and due date.
+Every field your team needs to execute and close work is there, from a TipTap editor for descriptions to dependency mapping that blocks out-of-order work.

 View